johnlpage/UniBench/reporting/report.md

 | **Date**    | 2020-09-22 |
 | **Version** | 0.1        |

+## TLDR;

+This document shows the performance you can expect from MongoDB on a given hardware infrastructure.
+You can use it to compare the performance of your own client code and to determine the hardware required or a given performance target.
+It highlights the impact of various parameters on the performance of MongoDB.

-## About this document
+## Introduction

 This document shows the expected performance of MongoDB when performing a given task.
-Each table shows the impacton performance when changing parameters.
+Each table shows the impact on the performance of changing individual test parameters.
 For example, adding an index.
-This is testing only Database performance, you should assume that the client is using MongoDB optimally and that there are no network constraints between client and server.
+This is testing only database performance, you should assume that the client is using MongoDB optimally and that there are no network constraints between client and server unless the test explicitly says otherwise.

-Unless otherwise specified, the database tested is a 3-node Replica Set in MongoDB Atlas using an M30 (2 x vCPU, 8GB RAM, 2GB configured as Cache).
-This is using default of 3,000 IOPS on Amazon Web Services.
+Unless otherwise specified, the database tested is a 3-node Replica Set in MongoDB Atlas using an M40 (4 vCPU, 16GB RAM, 8GB configured as database cache).
+This is using default of 3,000 Standard IOPS on Amazon Web Services with a 200 GB disk.
 Writes are using write concern majority, all reads are from the primary.
+The test harness is running in the same cloud provider region.

-In MongoDB, you can scale vertically by using larger hardware but also horizontally by adding more replica sets, many workloads will scale linearly to 1000's of times the throughput shown here.
+In MongoDB, you can scale vertically by using larger hardware but also horizontally by adding more replica sets, most workloads will scale linearly to thousands of times the performance shown here via sharding.

 The intent of this document is to assist in understanding the approximate expected performance of MongoDB.
 This information can be used either to verify